meeb/django-distill/README.md

 content.

 It plugs directly into the existing Django framework without the need to write custom renderers or other more verbose code.
+You can also use existing fully dynamic sites and just generate static pages for a small subsection of pages rather than the entire site.

 # Installation